Signals

 Today, we’re excited to share the first real-world vulnerability discovered by the Big Sleep agent: an exploitable stack buffer underflow in SQLite, a widely used open source database engine.
 We discovered the vulnerability and reported it to the developers in early October, who fixed it on the same day.
 Fortunately, we found this issue before it appeared in an official release, so SQLite users were not impacted.

-The approach uses an agent model, which I expect will a growing trend across business in the coming years.
+The approach uses an agent model, which I expect will be a growing trend across businesses in the coming years.

 It appears LLMs have developed quite the appetite for LeetCode-style puzzles, becoming remarkably good at solving them.
 Given that most LLM benchmarks test against similar puzzle-based tests, this overfitting is not that surprising.
 Unfortunately for actual software developers—who spend surprisingly little time reversing binary trees in production—this expertise is somewhat less useful.